cdelcastillo21/pyslurmtq/README.rst

      - Yes

 Upon completion, two summaries are printed.
-The first is a summary by task, indicated how long each task took to run:
+The first is a summary by task, indicated how long each task took to run, for example:

 .. code-block:: bash